-After Uzbekistan became an independent republic in 1991, the process of civil society development began.
-After nearly twenty years, however, civil society does not yet play a vibrant role in the country.
-The Government of Uzbekistan views the civic sector with suspicion.
-Indeed, most foreign and international NGOs which had previously operated in the country during the 1990s and early 2000s have now been closed and expelled from the country.
-In 2005 the Government mandated a process of re-registration, which led to a significant reduction in the number of non-governmental organizations (NGOs) in the country.
-One of the last international organizations in Uzbekistan - the representative office of the Institution of New Democracies in Uzbekistan - was closed by the court decision in the spring of 2010.
-In addition, the representative office of Human Rights Watch in Uzbekistan was closed by a court decision on the 9 June 2011.
+After Uzbekistan became an independent republic in 1991, the process of developing civil society began.
+As with other countries of the former Soviet Union, the legal framework is based on the civil law tradition, and legislation governing NGOs generally includes statements of support and protection for NGOs.
+For example, the Constitution clearly sets forth the right of freedom association, and several laws declare a wide scope of rights and possibilities for NGOs.
+Nonetheless, more than 25 years since independence, civil society does not yet play a vibrant role in the country.
+The government tends to view the civic sector with suspicion.
+Indeed, most foreign and international NGOs which had operated in the country during the 1990s and early 2000s have since been closed and expelled from the country.
+In 2005, the government mandated a process of re-registration for NGOs, which led to a significant reduction in the number of NGOs in the country.
+One of the last international organizations in Uzbekistan - the representative office of Human Rights Watch in Uzbekistan - was closed by a court decision in June 2011.
+In 2013 a number of organizations were also reportedly subject to "a new wave of inspections" by the Ministry of Justice (MoJ) and the country's tax authorities.

-The Concept of the further deepening of the democratic reforms and the formation of the civil society in the country.
-The report was presented at the joint session of the Legislative Chamber and the Senate of the Oliy Majlis of Uzbekistan on November 12, 2010, in Tashkent.
+The Concept of the Further Deepening of the Democratic Reforms and the Formation of the Civil Society in the Country was presented at the joint session of the Legislative Chamber and the Senate of the Oliy Majlis of Uzbekistan on November 12, 2010, in Tashkent.

 |Registration Body||Ministry of Justice|